stackitcloud/marketplace-reference-code/go/README.md

 make clean    # Clean build artifacts
 ```

-## Environment Variables

-The application uses the following constants (configurable in `main.go`):

-- `MKT_REF_CODE_REDIRECT_TOKEN`: STACKIT Marketplace token used to resolve a customer.
-This should be received as a
-  `x-stackit-marketplace-token` query parameter when the user is redirected to the vendor's redirect URL.
-- `MKT_REF_CODE_VENDOR_PROJECT_ID`: Your vendor STACKIT Project ID.
-This should be the project ID where your product is
-  registered!

 ## Using the STACKIT Go SDK

 The examples in this repository use the official [STACKIT Go SDK](https://github.com/stackitcloud/stackit-sdk-go) to interact with the Marketplace API.

 Authentication is handled automatically by the SDK using its default configuration.
 For details, see the SDK's [Authentication documentation](https://github.com/stackitcloud/stackit-sdk-go?tab=readme-ov-file#authentication).

-A potential way to authenticate is by setting one of these environment variables:
+A **potential** way to authenticate is by setting one of these environment variables:

 - `STACKIT_SERVICE_ACCOUNT_KEY`: Your service account key
 - `STACKIT_SERVICE_ACCOUNT_KEY_PATH`: Path to a file containing your service account key
+- `STACKIT_SERVICE_ACCOUNT_TOKEN`: Your service account access token

 ## Contributing